 Many students who enter Bravo have experienced a string of failures in significant areas of their lives: family, school, social relationships, and perhaps even previous treatment experiences.
 By design, Bravo is intended to function as a container for students to experience corrective successes.
 The Bravo group is powerful in its ability to create a context for boys to discover and affirm their strengths.
 Through the use of corrective success, the focus of the Bravo group is to improve awareness of limiting beliefs and maladaptive behaviors in order to shift focus from failure and inadequacy to self-assurance, competency, and the ability to bring about opportunity.
 A multi-faceted treatment approach used in the wilderness has been shown statistically to improve response to treatment and improve coping strategies.

 For girls, the transition from adolescence to adulthood brings with it physical, social, and psychological changes often stemming from puberty, and shifts in school environment, social connections, and changes in roles within the family dynamics.
 This can be overwhelming for some girls given pressure to conform and perform as they attempt to become independent and develop a sense of self.
-Many girls who enter Luna have experienced some type of trauma in their lives that often serves as the foundation for their challenges.
+Many girls who enter our Luna Program have experienced some type of trauma in their lives that often serves as the foundation for their challenges.

 - To get more information on the SUWS of the Carolinas safety protocols, visit our safety and success page to learn more.